 Grind ahead of time!
 Prepare a mixture containing equal parts flax and pumpkin seeds for days 1-14 of your cycle and equal parts sesame and sunflower for days 15-28 of your cycle.
 However, avoid making overly large batches of ground seeds.
 Due to oxidation, seeds can go rancid if exposed to air for too long.
 To maintain freshness, you can also place your ground seeds in the refrigerator.

 Make sure to buy whole organic, raw seeds.
+You can buy them in bulk at Otte Foods.
 If you suffer from digestive issues, you may want to consider soaking your seeds prior to grinding.

 Try blending your seed mixture into smoothies or shakes, or adding to oatmeal, soups or salads.